 We have compiled a comprehensive listing of around 200 of the UK construction industry’s main national and regional events scheduled for the period 2022-23.
 (Outside of the COVID pandemic, this list usually comprises about 250 events.)
 Where possible, each entry provides previous attendance figures.
 Up-to-date audited attendance figures for certain construction exhibitions may be obtained by visiting the website of the Audit Bureau of Circulations.
 This is a useful resource which covers many of the major industry events and is searchable online by event, organiser or industry.

 NB During the COVID-19 pandemic, events are changing almost daily, so please make sure to check with the organisers' websites.

-The listing is available to subscribers as an Excel database here (a separate database of over 900 forthcoming worldwide construction exhibitions, sortable by date, is also available to download here).
+The listing is available to subscribers as an Excel database here (a separate database of around 900 forthcoming worldwide construction exhibitions, sortable by date, is also available to download here).
 If you are not logged in, you will see above only those companies which have enhanced their entries** - non-subscribers may refer to our construction events calendar, which references all the UK exhibitions.